cpbotha/cpbotha.github.io/content/posts/2002-08-19-death-to-censorship.md

 ---
 Yahoo [reports][1] that a group of record labels (UMG, Sony, RCA and Warner Brothers Records) are suing American back-bone providers because they allow end-users to download illegal music from [Listen4ever.com][2].

 The preposterousness of this aside, should they succeed, a precedent for backbone-level censorship on the internet will be created.
-Personally, I don&#8217;t condone the illegal download of music (and I also don&#8217;t care if you do download your music like that), but I do feel very strongly about the current freedom of information flow.
+Personally, I don’t condone the illegal download of music (and I also don’t care if you do download your music like that), but I do feel very strongly about the current freedom of information flow.

-Just in case, I&#8217;ll probably start a [Freenet][3] node on my server at home.
+Just in case, I’ll probably start a [Freenet][3] node on my server at home.
 I would like to see these short-sighted assholes censor freenet.

  [1]: http://story.news.yahoo.com/news?tmpl=story&ncid=582&e=2&cid=582&u=%2Fnm%2F20020816%2Fwr_nm%2Fmedia_copyright_dc_4
  [2]: http://listen4ever.com/